jetstreamapp/jetstream/README.md

    1. Optionally you can build from sources, following the steps above 👆
 3. Run `docker compose up` in your terminal
    1. This may take a while the very first time
+   2. If you make any changes, you need to re-build the application using `docker compose build`

 ## Desktop Application